MaCoHa/Mandatory-Handin2/README.md

 # How to run
 ## Starting Bob
-  First you need to a terminal in the root folder..
+  First you need to open an terminal in the root folder..
 Then run the following command in the terminal
   ```golang
   // Starting Bob / the server
   go run Bob/main.go